MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase6.md

 ms.custom: intune-classic
 ---

-# Microsoft Intune App SDK for Android developer guide
+# Intune App SDK for Android - App configuration
-> [!NOTE]
-> This guide is broken into several distinct stages.
-Start at [Stage 1: Planning the Integration].

-The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as **APP** or MAM policies) into your native Java/Kotlin Android app.
+The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as **APP*- or MAM policies) into your native Java/Kotlin Android app.
 An Intune-managed application is one that is integrated with the Intune App SDK.
 Intune administrators can easily deploy app protection policies to your Intune-managed app when Intune actively manages the app.

+> [!NOTE]
+> This guide is divided into several distinct stages.
+Start by reviewing [Plan the Integration](..\developer\app-sdk-android-phase1.md).

 # Stage 6: App Configuration

 ## Stage Goals

-* Learn about application configuration options on Android.
+- Learn about application configuration options on Android.
-* Decide which configurations, if any, your application should add.
+- Decide which configurations, if any, your application should add.
-* Integrate the Intune App SDK application configuration APIs.
+- Integrate the Intune App SDK application configuration APIs.
-* Implement conflict-resolution logic for your custom application configurations.
+- Implement conflict-resolution logic for your custom application configurations.

 ## App Configuration on Android